If you’re looking to capture some amazing beach photos, then you need to learn about long

 Abstract ocean photography is becoming more and more popular.
 Many galleries showcase such pictures.
 But if you examine these works, most of them look more like snapshots.

 Let’s avoid this trap and think about creating something meaningful.

 We need to capture the movement in such a way to blur the waves while not making it a total mess.
-We’ll be focusing on the various shapes and colours.
+We’ll be focusing on the various shapes and colors.

-Look for the movement, for the lines and for the colours.
+Look for the movement, for the lines and for the colors.
 Try to avoid anything solid like the coast.